What Are Patient Rights

 Informed consent is when a healthcare provider properly educates you on anything to do with your healthcare.
 This means anyone on your healthcare team must ensure you understand any risks, benefits, and alternatives to all procedures and medications.

-Your healthcare team must document or note all discussion of consent, and go over:
+Your healthcare team must document or note all discussions of consent, and go over:

 - The nature or reason for the procedure.